jakimowb/eo-time-series-viewer/README.md

 ### Missing Features / ToDo's ###

-A lot.
+Many.

 Your feedback (wishes, comments, bugs, ...) is always welcome.
-You can add it to the [issue section](https://bitbucket.org/jakimowb/sensecarbontsviewer/issues) or send me personally via [benjamin.jakimow@geo.hu-berlin.de](benjamin.jakimow@geo.hu-berlin.de).
+Write it into  the [issue section](https://bitbucket.org/jakimowb/sensecarbontsviewer/issues) or send me personally to [benjamin.jakimow@geo.hu-berlin.de](benjamin.jakimow@geo.hu-berlin.de).

 ### Licences and Use ###

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.